GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/110-getting-started.md

 * JavaScript
 * Python

-#### Get Up and Running with VS Code
+## Get Up and Running with VS Code

-This sequence uses Visual Studio Code as the preferred code editor because it is free, open-source and cross-platform meaning that it supports macOS, Linux, and Windows - so you can hit the ground running.
-For more detials, read [Get Up and Running with VS Code]().
+This sequence uses Visual Studio Code as the preferred code editor because it is free, open-source and has cross-platform capabilities, meaning that it supports macOS, Linux, and Windows - so you can hit the ground running.

 1. Download Visual Studio Code:
    * See the installation guides for [Mac](https://code.visualstudio.com/docs/setup/mac) and [Windows](https://code.visualstudio.com/docs/setup/windows)